 And will the investment you choose work within that timeline?
 If not, what penalties will you pay if you have to withdraw the money early?
+You don’t want to lose money due to early withdraw.
 Also, can you withdraw the investment early?

 Some types of investments don’t allow early withdrawal of principal balance.
 Know your timeframe regarding when you may or will need the money you’re investing.

 The best short-term investments help you find a balance between earning interest and staying within your risk tolerance parameters.
-For you, that might be as simple as putting your money in a high yield savings account.
+For you, that might be as simple as putting your money into money market accounts or ETFs.